Guglielmo Grasso

 Admiral of Sicily

-From Genoa, he was initially involved in commercial activities, but then
+From Genoa, Guglielmo was initially involved in commercial activities

-became a corsair and sea commander, attacking ships in the Aegeanon near
+but then became a corsair and sea commander, attacking ships in the

-the Anatolian coast.
-After 1196, he became active in Sicily, and was in
+Aegean near the Anatolian coast.
+After 1196, he became active in Sicily

-the service of Emperor Heinrich VI.[2]
-Before Heinrich's
+and was in the service of Emperor Henry VI.

-coronation, Guglielmo was confirmed with the title of Count of Malta (c.
+Before Heinrich's coronation, he was confirmed with the title of Count

-1192-94), along with all its rights, heritable to his heirs in perpetuity.
+of Malta, along with all its rights, heritable by his heirs in perpetuity.

-to them.[4]
 He also became Admiral of Sicily.
-After the Emperor's
+After the Emperor's death in 1197,

-death in 1197, he returned to Genoa, but was recalled by Philip of Swabia
+he returned to Genoa but was recalled by Philip of Swabia in 1199

-in 1199 to join his fleet in the invasion of Sicily.
-He was imprisoned
+to join his fleet in the invasion of Sicily.
+Guglielmo was imprisoned

-1201, and died there after Genoan attempts to free him failed.[1]
+in 1201 and died there after Genoese attempts to free him failed.

 Guglielmo married in Genoa on or after 1196 to Romana Campanario (her